-Run Through 5k & 10k, Chase the Sun - There will be 60 crowd control barriers situated in the event village that will be used to filter the runners into the start pens.
+Run Through 5k & 10k (x3 events) - There will be 60 crowd control barriers situated in the event village that will be used to filter the runners into the start pens.
 (50 metres in length each side - total 100 metres).
 Their event site is not enclosed.